twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **ZoomFactor**

 ### Options
-* **AlwaysCreateBackupCopy** – This corresponds to the **When Saving Font Files: Always create backup copy (bak)** option in the Font tab.
+* **AlwaysCreateBackupCopy** – This corresponds to the **Create backup copy (bck) on saving a font project** option in the Advanced: Settings tab.
 If disabled, no backup copy is created on saving.
-(Available in the Options window)
 * **AutoFitGlyphInWindow** – This corresponds to the **Zoom Simple Glyph Edit Window: Auto Fit Glyph in Window** option in Options: Glyph.
 Default is on.
 * **AutoNamingUseFontRevision** – This corresponds to the **Automatic Naming Wizard: Version String: use Font revision version from Font Settings → Header page** option in Options: Naming.
 Default is on.
 * **CompressHmtxTable** – This corresponds to the **When Saving Font Files: Compress hmtx table** option in the Font tab.
 (Available in the Options window)